dartmouth-cs98/dartmouth-cs98.github.io/projects/milestones/mockups-models.md

 ![](img/flowdiagram.png)

 Checkout what [polished versions](https://speckyboy.com/collection-inspiring-sitemaps-user-flow-maps/) looks like for some inspiration.
-You can have your flow diagram be your Invision or Pop Paper connections.
+You can have your flow diagram be your Figma connections or Pop Paper connections.

 ## Data Models
 This is also a good time to plan out some of your data models.
 Consider what data you need for your project and figure out some of the fields and objects.
 You don't need to create a full relational model, but do consider what your data should look like.
 Describe the objects you think you will need (an informal schema for your data).
-Create a Wiki page with the data models you plan out.
+Create a Wiki page called  "Data Models" you plan out.

 ```javascript
 user: {